zoccolan-lab/SnS/README.md

 ```

 Note: this section can be used for running the subsampling experiment as well (see comments in the `multirun_arguments.py` file).

+# Metaexperiments

+Once you have your SnS experiments results, you can run the metaexperiments.
+A metaexperiment is a collection of multiple SnS experiments that allows analyses between them.
+To run a metaexperiment, you should follow these steps:

+1. Fill in the `src\snslib\metaexperiment\SnS_multiexp_dirs.json` file with the paths to the SnS experiments results;
+2. Run the `demo/paper_analysis.ipynb` to perform the analyses as in the paper.